This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’ve never snowshoed before then going on a guided tour is best for learning.

 From Banff, you can join a couple of different snowshoeing tours that include your gear and an experienced guide.
-This particular tour takes you to Kootney National Park’s famous Paint Pots.
+This particular tour takes you to Kootenay National Park’s famous Paint Pots.
 I love this tour because it actually takes you out of Banff and into a less-explored park.
 Transport is included, and the drive out there is gorgeous.
 You’ll snowshoe at the Paint Pots, which is a stunning and fairly easy trail.

 For more ideas, check out our blog about the 33 best things to do in Banff!

 There are a few little things I want to remind you about before heading to Banff at Christmas: